junxzm1990/x86-sok/README.md

 |-- ccr			# source code of ccr/randomizer
 |-- compare		# scripts that compare the result between gt and disassembler
 |-- extract_gt		# scripts that extract ground truth from binary
+|-- disassemblers       # scripts that we use to extract disassemblers' result
 |-- gt			# modified gcc/clang toolchain
 |-- protobuf_def	# protobuf definitions that defines disassembly information and x-ref information
 |-- README.md